syncfusion-content/asp.netwebforms-docs/aspnet/Chart/User-Interactions.md

 ---
 layout: post
-title: Interactions available in Essential ASP.NET Chart
+title: Interactions available in ASP.NET Webforms Chart Control | Syncfusion
 description: What are the interactions available in Chart like tooltip, crosshair, trackball, highlighting, zooming and panning, etc..,
 platform: aspnet
 control: Chart